pwolthausen/k8s-workshops/1-Workloads/readme.md

     value:
 </pre>

-ue `kubectl port-forward deploy/[deployment_name] 8090:80` then use `curl localhost:8090` or use a browser to same path.
+use `kubectl port-forward deploy/[deployment_name] 8090:80` then use `curl localhost:8090` or use a browser to same path.

 ## Adding volumes